psu13/mutable-hakyll/posts/measurement.md

 So here when we put a $S_x$ box right after the $S_z$ box we and send all the $z$ spin up particles through we will get $x$ spin up half the time and $x$ spin down half the time.
-If you study the material on the Paul matrices above this will make sense because it turns out that the eigenvectors of $S_z$ can be written as a superposition of the $S_x$ eigenvectors with coefficients that make these probabilities 1/2.
-In particular:
+If you study the material on the Pauli matrices above this will make sense because it turns out that the eigenvectors of $S_z$ can be written as a superposition of the $S_x$ eigenvectors with coefficients that make these probabilities 1/2 (and vice versa).
+In
+particular:

 $$
 z_+ = | 0 \rangle  = \begin{pmatrix} 1 \\ 0 \end{pmatrix}, \, {\rm and}\,\, z_- = | 1